PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 safe-binary successor.
 Commit and push only; do not create, reopen, or update a pull request.

+## Transpose/unary-fanout result characterization checkpoint

+`run_transpose_unary_fanout()` supports two three-slot policies on one shared `ModelIRPassStateScope`.
+The default attention-gate/QDQ callback policy selects unary-passthrough, unary-fanout, and unary/binary-fanout cleanup.
+The sole post-QDQ direct call selects layout-Transpose, unary-fanout, and unary/binary- fanout cleanup.
+The phase runner and lowerer helper currently discard both ordered tuples.

+The helper has exactly one direct invocation and one callback identity in `AttentionRecoveryContext`.
+Changing it to return results will make the callback's existing parent slot contain a three-dictionary tuple rather than `None`; the attention-gate/QDQ parent currently discards its complete result tuple and neither summarizes nor guards on that slot.

+A strict expected-failure contract instruments and freezes both active pass-ID orders and result identities.
+It selects observation-only target `_layout_pass_set_1_transpose_unary_fanout_results` for the direct call and freezes its exact `include_layout_transpose=True` / `include_unary_passthrough=False` policy, final-suffix/final-safe-binary boundaries, callback identity, helper return contract, and absence of a consumer.

+The focused Transpose/unary-fanout variants, attention recovery, suffix, safe-binary, direct/callback boundaries, architecture, and pass-efficiency gate is `370 passed, 1 xfailed in 18.07s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is runner/helper/direct result propagation; production is unchanged at this checkpoint.

+At implementation, return the existing ordered tuple from the runner and helper and assign only the direct post-QDQ call.
+Preserve both policy variants, shared scope, callback identity, attention parent result policy, pass order, and both adjacent retained results.
+Do not add a summary, guard, or consumer.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the